Earth Will Continue to Warm and the Effects Will Be Profound

-Effects that scientists had predicted in the past would result from global climate change are now occurring: loss of sea ice, accelerated sea level rise and longer, more intense heat waves.
+Effects that scientists had long predicted would result from global climate change are now occurring, such as sea ice loss, accelerated sea level rise, and longer, more intense heat waves.

 Northeast.
-Heat waves, heavy downpours, and sea level rise pose growing challenges to many aspects of life in the Northeast.
+Heat waves, heavy downpours, and sea level rise pose increasing challenges to many aspects of life in the Northeast.
 Infrastructure, agriculture, fisheries, and ecosystems will be increasingly compromised.
+Farmers can explore new crop options, but these adaptations are not cost- or risk-free.
+Moreover, adaptive capacity, which varies throughout the region, could be overwhelmed by a changing climate.
 Many states and cities are beginning to incorporate climate change into their planning.

 Northwest.
-Changes in the timing of streamflow reduce water supplies for competing demands.
-Sea level rise, erosion, inundation, risks to infrastructure, and increasing ocean acidity pose major threats.
-Increasing wildfire, insect outbreaks, and tree diseases are causing widespread tree die-off.
+Changes in the timing of peak flows in rivers and streams are reducing water supplies and worsening competing demands for water.
+Sea level rise, erosion, flooding, risks to infrastructure, and increasing ocean acidity pose major threats.
+Increasing wildfire incidence and severity, heat waves, insect outbreaks, and tree diseases are causing widespread forest die-off.

 Southeast.
 Sea level rise poses widespread and continuing threats to the region’s economy and environment.
 Extreme heat will affect health, energy, agriculture, and more.
 Decreased water availability will have economic and environmental impacts.

 Midwest.
 Extreme heat, heavy downpours, and flooding will affect infrastructure, health, agriculture, forestry, transportation, air and water quality, and more.
-Climate change will also exacerbate a range of risks to the Great Lakes.
+Climate change will also worsen a range of risks to the Great Lakes.